arangodb/docs/3.10/programs-arangobench.md

 request, e.g. when inserting documents in bulk.
 Batching is often the easiest way to improve the throughput.

-If increasing `--concurrency` for a given benchmark does not increase throughput or even decrease it, it is likely that some saturation or congestion is occurring somewhere in the stack.
+If increasing `--threads` for a given benchmark does not increase throughput or even decreases it, it is likely that some saturation or congestion is occurring somewhere in the stack.
 On Linux systems, running `top` during the tests on the participating hosts should reveal details about CPU usage (user, system, iowait) and memory usage.